Latest Update for Driving

-This Standard provides the specifications for authorised vehicles.
-It also provides the requirements that Organisational Units must comply with if they own University vehicles that are not managed centrally by Commercial Services Development (CSD).
+This Procedure provides the specifications for authorised vehicles.
+It also provides the requirements that Organisational Units must comply with if they own University vehicles that are not managed centrally by Infrastructure Services Development (ISD).

-Forms and Checklists associated with the above Minimum Standards:
+Forms and Checklists associated with the above Procedures:

 Note: Staff (including Adjunct, Clinical and University Associates) must use the new Driver Authorisation e-form in the Staff Services Portal.
 Student/Volunteers use this paper form.